if-shouldrs/slash-time-bot/README.md

 We use this instead of UTC offsets in order to support daylight savings and instead of timezones like "Pacific Standard Time" and "British Summer Time" because it's what `dayjs` (the library we use for handling dates) handles best.

 To produce a timestamp, you use `/stamp <datetime> <format>`.
 The bot then replies to you privately with the discord timestamp string that matches what you inputted.
 Unfortunately, `<datetime>` always reads dates in the order `01/01/2021` as `mm/dd/yyyy` and changing that would require a lot of spaghetti code.
 If you're a sane person that likes typing days first, the best thing I can recommend is typing it `yyyy/mm/dd` which is the most accepted/unambiguous date format and is just the reverse of what you're used to.
 For `<format>`, it's a multiple choice selection with descriptive names for each option, including the letter that will be displayed in the discord timestamp.
 I only included 5/7 format options to reduce clutter and because the 2 remaining ones are duplicates with a bit more data.
 Since the bot simply replies to you the timestamp in private, you can just set one of the remaining 2 letters if you want.

-The project is still in early stages so commands & names may still change.

 # Setup Notes